Planogram. How to create it and why do retail chains need it so much?

-In chain stores that do not use planogram software, layouts often differ from store to store.
+Layouts in chain stores without planogram software often differ from store to store.
 And shoppers intuitively expect to find a similar layout, department layout and display no matter which chain store they go to.
 Therefore, the corporate identity of the chain stores must be preserved.
 With the help of planogramming tools, you can centrally manage plans and layouts in all stores of the network.

-Planograms are used both by large chain stores, supermarkets, pharmacies, gas stations, as well as small-format stores, convenience stores, etc.
+Planograms are used by large chain stores, supermarkets, pharmacies, and gas stations, as well as small-format stores, convenience stores, etc.

-The planogram of a grocery store, a hardware store, or a pharmacy differs in approaches to the layout.
+The planogram of a grocery store, a hardware store, or a pharmacy differs in approach to the layout.
 But they are united by one goal - an effective layout that will increase sales.